Qodea/multipass_installer/README.md

 Enter your password when prompted.

-Now just clone a repository locally containing a devcontainer configuration and select `Clone in volume` (NOTE: NOT `Reopen in Container`) to open it in the Docker VM.
+Now just clone a repository containing a devcontainer configuration and select `Clone in volume` (NOTE: NOT `Reopen in Container`) to open it in the Docker VM.
+Note also that local changes won't be reflected outside of the VM, so you can open repos directly in vscode instead of having to first clone locally, but won't be able to access uncommited changes on your local disk.

 ## TODO